awsdocs/amazon-elasticache-docs/doc_source/redis/redis-cluster-vertical-scaling-scaling-down.md

    + `--replication-group-id` – The name of the replication group you are scaling down to\.
    + `--cache-node-type` – The new node type you want to scale the cache cluster\.
 This value must be one of the node types returned by the `list-allowed-node-type-modifications` command in step 1\.
    + `--cache-parameter-group-name` – \[Optional\] Use this parameter if you are using `reserved-memory` to manage your cluster's reserved memory\.
 Specify a custom cache parameter group that reserves the correct amount of memory for your new node type\.
 If you are using `reserved-memory-percent` you can omit this parameter\.
    + `--apply-immediately` – Causes the scale\-up process to be applied immediately\.
-To postpone the scale\-up process to the cluster's next maintenance window, use the `--no-apply-immediately` parameter\.
+To postpone the scale\-down process to the cluster's next maintenance window, use the `--no-apply-immediately` parameter\.

    For Linux, macOS, or Unix: